TrentonZero/trentonzero.github.io/_posts/2021-04-22-a-mythical-man-month-corollary.md

 C: Potentially 40ish: Usually you have a primary one and then some scriptwork for deployment.

 K: But, of course, the 5 man team would break the monolith up into components, but components they can understand.
 That are organized into a holistic whole.
 The 100 man team, to solve the communication complexity problem, shifts it into the infrastructure of the system, which allows them to work, but also makes a system that only a 100 man team could maintain.
 Now, here’s the rub.
-What if you have a ~100 man team…but they didn’t built a 100 man system.
+What if you have a ~100 man team…but they didn’t build a 100 man system.
 They took architectures from Netflix, Google, Amazon for granted as “best practice” and built a system for a 10,000 man team.

 C: Oh, yeah.